 Privacy and data use policy

-Hello, we’re Word Monster Limited (‘Word Monster’, ‘we’, ‘us’, ‘our’).
+Hello, we’re Word Monster Limited and Word Monster Pty Limited (‘Word Monster’, ‘we’, ‘us’, ‘our’).
 And we keep a little bit of personal information about the people that interact with us.

 Data privacy is important and we take our responsibilities very seriously.
 We only retain data that is essential for Word Monster to perform its services – the personal information that we do collect is only used in a few, limited ways.
 And we never share personal information with non-essential third parties.